rtCamp/Frappe-Manager/docs/guides/app-management.md

 ## Updating or switching an app's version

-`fm update --apps` also works for apps that are already installed - it grafts the requested ref onto the running bench:
+`fm update --apps` also works for apps that are already installed; it grafts the requested ref onto the running bench:

 ```bash
 # Move an installed app to another branch or tag